Workshops

 Workshop Activities

 Flashing Slips – Mix with water to a thin pancake batter consistency and apply by brush or dipping as soon as possible on greenware.
-A thin coat can be sprayed onto bisque ware.
+A thin coat can be sprayed onto bisque ware prior to loading the kiln Saturday morning.

 <